 Who Should Attend?

-Like other Yellow Stream programs, this program is designed for those practitioners who wish to add to their play therapy training resume.
+This program is designed for those practitioners who wish to add to their play therapy training resume.
 All hours accumulated in the yellow stream may be submitted to Apt and/or CAPT for continuing education hours.

-Completed or attending post-graduate level degree in Counseling, Psychology or Clinical Social Work or Completion of the Certificate in Therapeutic Play Skills (Green Stream).
+Completed or attending a Masters degree in Counseling, Psychology or Clinical Social Work .
+Completion of the Foundations of Play Therapy: Green Stream program is recommended.